fuanruisu/digSystemsVerification/README.md

 # digSystemsVerification
-repository for the digital systems verification subject
+Magaña Paz Juan Luis's repository for the digital systems verification subject